chloelee767/claude-code-log/README.md

 - tutorial overlay
 - integrate `claude-trace` request logs if present?
-- Localised number formatting and timezone adjustment runtime?
-For this we'd need to make Jinja template variables more granular
 - convert images to WebP as screenshots are often huge PNGs – this might be time consuming to keep redoing (so would also need some caching) and need heavy dependencies with compilation (unless there are fast pure Python conversation libraries?
 Or WASM?)
 - add special formatting for built-in tools: Bash, Glob, Grep, LS, exit_plan_mode, Read, Edit, MultiEdit, Write, NotebookRead, NotebookEdit, WebFetch, TodoRead, TodoWrite, WebSearch
 - do we need to handle compacted conversation?